PYnative

 Table of contents

-• Example to List Files of a Directory
+• Example: List Files in a Directory

 • Pathlib Module to list files of a directory